Sinding Larsen Johansson Syndrome

 In the skeletally immature or adolescent athlete, Sinding-Larsen-Johansson syndrome most likely results from a traction injury of the knee extensor mechanism at the junction of the patellar ligament and the inferior pole of the patella.
 This juvenile traction osteochondrosis is similar to Osgood-Schlatter syndrome.

 Strong repetitive quadriceps contractions are thought to cause a traction force on the inferior pole, disrupting the immature bone.
 There is a higher incidence in active children during the adolescent growth spurt.

 As a child grows, bones go through different stages of development.

 Children are most susceptible to Sinding-Larsen-Johansson syndrome when their bones are in the (2nd) apophyseal stage.
-During this phase the apophysis is unable to withstand high tensile forces.
-When presented with strong, repetitive muscle contractions, micro-fractures occur at the immature area.
+During this phase, the apophysis is unable to withstand high tensile forces.
+When presented with strong, repetitive muscle contractions, micro-fractures occur in the immature area.

 What the Symptoms of Sinding Larsen Johansson Syndrome?